-- Creates jobs and supports economic growth The FAST Act authorizes \$226.3 billion in Federal funding for FY 2016 through 2020 for road, bridge, bicycling, and walking improvements.
-In addition, the FAST Act includes a number of provisions designed to improve freight movement in support of national goals. - Accelerates project delivery and promotes innovation Building on the reforms of MAP-21 and FHWA's Every Day Counts initiative, the FAST Act incorporates changes aimed at ensuring the timely delivery of transportation projects.
+- Creates jobs and supports economic growth The FAST Act authorized \$226.3 billion in Federal funding for FY 2016 through 2020 for road, bridge, bicycling, and walking improvements.
+In addition, the FAST Act includes a number of provisions designed to improve freight movement in support of national goals.
+This act has been extended several times as of this writing and no new Act has been established as of this date. - Accelerates project delivery and promotes innovation Building on the reforms of MAP-21 and FHWA's Every Day Counts initiative, the FAST Act incorporates changes aimed at ensuring the timely delivery of transportation projects.
 These changes will improve innovation and efficiency in the development of projects, through the planning and environmental review process, to project delivery.